59 Low Growing Perennial Plants For Garden Edges and Borders

 Lightly fragrant white flowers with yellow centers emerge from the soft foliage of this short perennial plant.

-Snowdrop Anemones have a snowflake-like look, with white flowers and petals gently turned upward.
+Snowdrop anemones have a snowflake-like look, with white flowers and petals gently turned upward.
 It’s a fast-growing plant with underground stems sparking new growth.

 Spotted Deadnettle